-- Only members of IASP are eligible to be members of the Executive Board.
-Officers must remain members of both IASP and their local IASP chapter throughout their period in office.
-Members of the Executive Board should be current or past EFIC Councillors or a current member of the national council.
-The President shall serve a six year term as specified – two years as President-Elect, three years as President and one year as Immediate Past President.
-The officers shall serve in each post for three years.
-Persons are not eligible to stand for re-election to the same position, except for the Honorary Secretary and Treasurer who can stand for re-election for a second term of three years.
+- The President shall serve a six-year term as specified – two years as President-Elect, three years as President and one year as Immediate Past President.
+The other Officers shall serve in each post for three years.
+Officers can stand for re-election for one second term of three years.
 The President, President-Elect and Past President may not seek appointment to any other position as an Officer for a minimum of three years from the end of their period in office.

 - The function of a member of the Executive Board will cease in case of death, resignation, civil incapacity or private bankruptcy, and the expiration of the mandate as per the current by-laws.
-Vacancies will be dealt with as described in Article 11, subsection G.
+Vacancies will be dealt with as described in Article 10.8.

-- Membership of the Executive Board can also be revoked by Council; the decision would be made by means of a two-thirds majority of those present, including those members represented by proxy votes.
+- Membership of the Executive Board can also be revoked by Council, as set out in Article 11.1.7; the decision would be made by means of a two-thirds majority of those present, including those members represented by proxy votes.

-- At least one year before the end of the term of the Executive Board the Council will elect from the Councillors one person to act as chairman and two other persons to serve on an Election Nominations Committee.
+- The Executive Board will appoint a Committee of Councillors to act as an Election Nominations Committee, to interpret the bylaws and establish the process for elections.
 No member of the Executive Board can be a member of the Election Nominations Committee.

-- At least 60 days before the date of the election of the new Executive Board, the Chairman of the Election Nominations Committee will distribute a call for nominations to every Councillor and the secretary of every member IASP chapter.
-Individual Councillors and Chapters may propose candidates who must be members of IASP and a past or current Councillor of EFIC or member of the national Council to the Election Nominations Committee 30 days before the election.
+- At least 60 calendar days before the date of the election of the new Executive Board, the Chairman of the Election Nominations Committee will distribute a call for nominations to every Councillor.
+Candidates must send their endorsements to the Election Nominations Committee at least 30 days before the election.

 - Normally the election will be held as an item of formal business during a Council meeting.
-At the election, two additional councillors will be elected to serve as tellers in the counting of votes under the supervision of the Nomination and Election Committee.
-Ballot papers with the names proposed by the Election Nominations Committee will be prepared by the Secretariat prior to the meeting at which the election is to be held.
+At the election, two Councillors will be chosen to serve as tellers in the counting of votes under the supervision of the Election Nomination Committee.
+Ballot papers with the names approved by the Election Nominations Committee will be prepared by the Secretariat prior to the meeting at which the election is to be held.

-- The elections will be conducted by secret ballot for one position at a time in the following order: Honorary Secretary, Honorary Treasurer and Members at Large.
-The President-Elect will be elected the following year, in accordance with the six year Presidential term.
+- The elections will be conducted by secret ballot for one position at a time in the following order: President Elect, Honorary Secretary, Honorary Treasurer and Members at Large, as relevant.

 - The elected officers will take up office one month after completion of the Council meeting at which the election occurs.